October 07, 2021 6 min read

 Currently held at the Royal Library of Turin, this short collection from 1505 is focused on flight and begins by examining the flight behavior of birds.
 The manuscript contains sketches of flying machines, some of which da Vinci constructed and tested in Florence (though he failed).
 It also contains studies on the nature of air.

-Image: a spread from the Codex on the Flight of Birds (Wikimedia Commons).
+Codex on the Flight of Birds (Wikimedia)

 Codex Trivulzianus